 A Storm of Swords

 After Daenerys strikes a bargain with the Good Masters of Astapor concerning payment for the Unsullied, Kraznys gives Missandei to Daenerys as an interpreter to give them commands until the Unsullied have learned Daenerys's language.
-Missandei revealed no feelings concerning the decision.
-Both the Good Masters and Missandei are under the impression that Daenerys can converse in the Common Tongue, but Missandei is surprised when Daenerys, in High Valyrian, asks her name in order to proclaim her free.
-As a freedwoman, Missandei is offered employment by Daenerys as a handmaiden and interpreter, kept close by her side until such time as she chooses to leave.
-Missandei accepted, saying she had nowhere else to go.
-As for the fear of dying, Missandei responds with the phrase "Valar morghulis".
+Missandei reveals no feelings concerning the decision.
+Both the Good Masters and Missandei are under the impression that Daenerys can only converse in the Common Tongue; therefore Missandei is surprised when Daenerys, in High Valyrian, asks her name in order to proclaim her free.
+As a freedwoman, Missandei is offered employment by Daenerys as a handmaid and interpreter, to be kept close by her side until such time as she chooses to leave.
+Missandei accepts, saying she has nowhere else to go.
+As for the fear of danger and death, Missandei responds with the phrase "Valar morghulis".
 Missandei explains to Daenerys basic information on the Unsullied, and she reveals that three of them were her brothers once.

 At the exchange, Kraznys still gives orders to Missandei, despite no longer owning her.
 Missandei leaves some of his phrases untranslated, such as "whore of Westeros".
-As the deal concludes, Missandei witnessed the fall of Astapor.
+As the deal concludes, Missandei witnesses the fall of Astapor.

 During the initial conflict with Yunkai, Missandei explains to Daenerys that the Yunkai'i speak a Valyrian dialect mutually intelligible to that of Astapor.
 The night before the battle of Yunkai, Dany is too restless to sleep.
 Missandei offers to sing her a lullaby of the Peaceful People of Naath, but is turned down.
 After a three-day siege of Yunkai, the Wise Masters release a large number of slaves to Daenerys.
 Missandei explains to them that they owe their freedom to Daenerys.
 She then translates their new term for Daenerys, Mhysa, which is Ghiscari for "Mother".